 - If, however, the representative and the supervisor cannot satisfactorily resolve the issue at the local level and the representative believes that the issue should be pursued, the representative should refer the issue involved to the senior manager responsible for the workplace in question.
 At this stage, the health and safety representative should also formally advise the WHS Unit.

-- Senior manager, health and safety representative and the supervisor then attempt to reach agreement about resolving the issue within 5 working days.
+- The senior manager, health and safety representative and the supervisor then attempt to reach agreement about resolving the issue within 5 working days.
 If the senior manager is not able to take part, for some reason, (and this would be seen as an exceptional instance) a person may be nominated with the delegated authority to commit the department to an appropriate response.
 Again, satisfactory resolution includes immediate settlement or an agreed plan of future action.

 - If no satisfactory resolution can be reached at that point then the health and safety representative has the option of issuing a provisional improvement notice and requesting further investigation by SafeWork SA, WorkSafe NT or WorkSafe (Victoria) as appropriate.